pogasanov/clsite/README.md

 the same version as when you run `heroku pg`.

 Requires [Pipenv](https://docs.pipenv.org/en/latest/) and [Nodejs](https://nodejs.org/en/).
+We need nodejs (and npm) to manage frontend dependencies.

 App requires several environment variables:
 * `DATABASE_URL` - uri to your database.
 Should be in form of `postgres://USER:PASSWORD@HOST:PORT/DATABASE_NAME`.